Help Center

 1. Launch the app.
 The window opens with the input sidebar on the left and the Settings, Queue, and Console tabs on the right.

 2. Choose an input type.
-Pick Image Sequence for numbered frames in a folder, or Video File for a single movie.
+Pick Image Sequence for numbered frames in a folder, or Video File for a single movie or camera-original clip.

 3. Grant file access when prompted.
 Sequency stores security-scoped bookmarks so queued jobs can continue running.